akvas/l3py/README.md

 What is l3py
 ------------

-l3py is a free Open Source software package for computing mass anomalies from time variable gravity field solutions.
+l3py is a free Open Source software package for computing gridded mass anomalies (Level 3 products) from time variable gravity field solutions.
 It is tailored for products of the GRACE mission and its successor GRACE-FO.

 The features of l3py are: